Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework

-In this paper, we theoretically investigate the phenomenon of model collapse within the new framework considered by \citet{alemohammad2024selfconsuming}.
-There are two primary practical reasons for studying the framework depicted in Figure \ref{Fig:Framework}.
-The first relates to privacy concerns.
-For instance, the California Consumer Privacy Act (CCPA)\footnote{\url{https://oag.ca.gov/privacy/ccpa}} grants users the right to request that platforms retain their personal information only for a limited time.
-Consequently, in practical applications, the real dataset $\mathcal D_0$ may not always be available for future training as shown in the frameworks of Figures \ref{fig:ModelCollapse_1}-\ref{fig:ModelCollapse_3}.
 Second, in a realistic setting, real data is continuously collected, enabling the training of new models using both synthetic data generated by prior models and newly collected real data.
+We refer to Section~A.1 in the supplementary file for additional discussion of practical scenarios in which this framework is applicable.
 Despite its importance, the practice of training a model on a combination of newly collected real data and synthetic data from previous models remains theoretically underexplored.
-This naturally raises several critical questions: \begin{itemize}[leftmargin=1cm] \item[\textbf{Q1}]: Can mixing newly collected real data with synthetic data during training help prevent model collapse? \item[\textbf{Q2}]: What is the optimal ratio of real to synthetic data when training a new generative model with data from the previous model? \item[\textbf{Q3}]: To what extent can synthetic data enhance estimation efficiency? \end{itemize}
+This naturally raises several critical questions: \begin{itemize}[leftmargin=1cm] \item[{Q1}]: Can mixing newly collected real data with synthetic data during training help prevent model collapse? \item[{Q2}]: What is the optimal ratio of real to synthetic data when training a new generative model with data from the previous model? \item[{Q3}]: To what extent can synthetic data enhance estimation efficiency? \end{itemize}